Skip to content

 git --version

-This should output the installed version of Git.
+This command will show you the installed version of Git.

 Configure Git (optional):